aloftus3/326project.github.io/README.md

 4. The user interface will now appear in a separate window
 5. Now, there are 3 options presented

-      ##### 1. Search any congress member from sessions 102 - 116
+      ##### I. Search any congress member from sessions 102 - 116

-          a.
+          i.
 Select the first button
-          b.
-Enter the congress member first and last name in the corresponding textbox
-          c.
-Select 'search' at the bottom and wait
+          ii.
+Enter the congress member first and last name in the corresponding textbox iii.
+Select 'search' at the bottom and wait iv.
-          d.
 A new window will present the entered congress member information for each session he/she was in

-      ##### 2. Search any U.S. state to find it's current representatives
+      ##### II.
+Search any U.S. state to find it's current representatives

-          a.
+          i.
 Select the second button
-          b.
-Enter the 2 letter state code in the corresponding textbox (second one down)
-          c.
-Select 'search' at the bottom of the GUI and wait
+          ii.
+Enter the 2 letter state code in the corresponding textbox (second one down) iii.
+Select 'search' at the bottom of the GUI and wait iv.
-          d.
 A new window will present all the current represenatives for the entered state code

-      ##### 3. See a plot of the average ages over time (1993 - 2019)
+      ##### III.
+See a plot of the average ages over time (1993 - 2019)

-          a.
+          i.
 Select the third button
-          b.
-Select 'search' at the bottom of the GUI and wait
+          ii.
+Select 'search' at the bottom of the GUI and wait iii.
-          c.
 A plot will appear in the output window of your IDE

 6. To exit, click the X at the top right of any window or select 'Exit Program' at the bottom of the GUI